yiisoft/test-support/docs/en/README.md

 # Test Support package

-Some components of the codebase, during their working process, rely on services that meet the requirements of the [PSR-interfaces](https://www.php-fig.org/psr/).
+Some components of the application codebase rely on services implementing [PSR-interfaces](https://www.php-fig.org/psr/).
 In order to test such components, the developer often has to write his own stripped or extended realizations of similar PSR implementations in test environment.
 Test Support package provide ready-to-use implementations of some PSR interfaces, intended solely to help test your code.